marketing objectives examples

 Example of an increasing sales objective: “Boost sales by 10% in the next three months by increasing website traffic with the help of weekly promotional social posts.”

-2. Generate Brand Awareness
+2. Generate brand awareness

 Are you looking to increase your visibility as a business?
 In this case, you might want to grow your brand awareness.
 This will help you establish your business as a trustworthy entity.